ivanzapatarivera/photo-log-react/README.md

 ## Description

-PhotoLog React is a React app that will allow the user to log their pictures and automatically organize albums by location.
+PhotoLog React is a React app on development that will allow the user to log their pictures and automatically organize albums by location.

 ## Table of Contents